geoblacklight/geoblacklight.github.io/_posts/2022-03-07-winter-sprint-recap.md

 ---
 ## Overview and outcomes

 The latest GeoBlacklight Community Sprint took place from February 14-25, 2022.
-Long time GeoBlacklight sprinters have noted that this was likely our most productive event and undoubtedly featured the most participants.
+Long time GeoBlacklight sprinters have noted that this was likely our most productive event and undoubtedly featured the most active participants.
+We had over a dozen participants representing Cornell, Harvard, Johns Hopkins University, Princeton, Stanford, UMASS Amherst, and the University of Minnesota / Big Ten Academic Alliance.
+Moreover, five contributors made their very first code commits to GeoBlacklight during this event.

 Here are links to five tangible outcomes that we developed during the two-week sprint: